awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-component-manager-local.md

 **Develop Image Builder component documents locally**

-   Image Builder components are authored with plain\-text YAML documents\.
-For more details about document syntax, see [Use documents in EC2 Image Builder](image-builder-application-documents.md)\.
+   Image Builder components are authored with plaintext YAML documents\.
+For more information about document syntax, see [Use documents in EC2 Image Builder](image-builder-application-documents.md)\.

    The following are example "hello world" component documents that you can use to develop your documents locally\.